atwang16/lvd-evaluation/evaluation/README.md

 | `-generate_fishervectors` | generate Fisher vectors for the database |
 | `-results_only` | skip running the base test and only process the prior recorded results |

-The parameters for `imageretrieval.py` are stored in parameters.txt:
+The parameters for `imageretrieval.py` are stored in `imageretrieval_parameters.txt`:

 | Parameters | Description |
 | ---------- | ----------- |